asathiya007/poetron/README.md

 # Poetron

-Poetron is a custom generative pretrained transformer (GPT) language model for writing short poems.
+Poetron is an AI system that uses a custom generative pretrained transformer (GPT) language model for writing short poems.

 See the `poetron.ipynb` notebook for a demo.

-The Poetron language model is trained on data from this dataset:
+The Poetron language model is trained on data from these datasets:
+- Haiku Dataset by Harshit Jhalani: [https://www.kaggle.com/datasets/hjhalani30/haiku-dataset](https://www.kaggle.com/datasets/hjhalani30/haiku-dataset).
+This dataset is licensed under the Attribution 4.0 International license, more info is available here: [https://creativecommons.org/licenses/by/4.0/][https://creativecommons.org/licenses/by/4.0/].
+The data is preprocessed (see code for more details) before it is used to train the language model.
 - Haiku Dataset by bfbarry: [https://www.kaggle.com/datasets/bfbarry/haiku-dataset](https://www.kaggle.com/datasets/bfbarry/haiku-dataset)

 Poetron's implementation is based on the following sources.